jrlamb1998/jrlamb1998.github.io/_pages/ourstory.md

 Finally, Hibble was ready for the next level: researching late into the night, Jack and Sophie finally purchased Hibblizer 2.0 and set to work creating the food of the future.

+The new Hibbilizer came with its own set of challenges.